BioinformaticsPlatformWIV-ISP/PACU/README.md

 ### Read mapping

 A script is included to map reads to a reference genome in FASTA format for both ONT and Illumina data.
 The resulting BAM files can be used as input for the SNP workflow.
+The `--trim` option can be used to perform read trimming before mapping.

 *Illumina data*
 ```